 Wheat-meat is an excellent meat substitute for many reasons.
-Just three and one-half ounces has 16 grams of protein, only 120 calories, and little cholesterol.
+Just three and one-half ounces has 16 grams of protein and only 120 calories.
 That's twice as much protein as tofu and 40% more protein than two medium eggs.
 Plus, it's also a complete protein, meaning it has all the essential amino acids.
 Why is this important?
 Your body can not make essential amino acids, so you must get them from food.

 Although wheat-meat is a complete protein, it's low in the amino acid lysine.
 This is fixed during the cooking processed because it's usually seasoned with shoyu, which is high in lysine.
-If you make it at home or purchase it without shoyu sauce, it's easy to add more lysine.
-Just stir fry it with soy sauce or teriyaki sauce.
+If you make it at home or purchase it without shoyu sauce, just stir fry it with soy sauce or teriyaki sauce.
 Another option is to serve it with a vegetarian food source of lysine.

 The quality of the seitan available in stores can vary quite a bit and depends on the type of wheat and seasonings that are used.
 The best quality is made from hard winter wheat, which has the highest protein content.
 It's also simmered in kombu (seaweed) and naturally aged shoyu, which adds valuable minerals and lysine.